 Unused cables are also easily tangled and are easy to yank accidentally and with a great deal of force, which can damage connectors or patch panels.
 If a cable is not used, it should be removed – period.
 ACCL can help you with all your data cabinet tidy needs.

 Superficially, network cabling seems like little more than a tedious matter of running cables from one plug to another.
 But every network engineer has their own favourite story about that one time when they spent days troubleshooting connection problems that were traced to cables exceeding distance, bend radius or environment requirements.

 Depending on equipment type and speed, cable type and installation environment, a number of installation requirements need to be observed.
 The most often-quoted ones are distance and routing requirements like protective sheathing.
 However, many other problems arise in practice, with cabling standards, building codes and legal requirements mandating parameters like bend radius, shielding and distance to other types of cable.

 Ignoring these requirements is not only a performance and reliability problem – depending on what requirements get ignored, it may be a legal problem.
 For example, because tripping and falling is the most common workplace hazard in the UK, employers are required to provide adequate protection through (among other things) adequate cable installation.

-All these requirements need to be observed during installation, and initial planning needs to take all of them into account.
+All these requirements need to be observed during data cabling installation, and initial planning needs to take all of them into account.
 Fortunately, most of these requirements are formally specified in regulatory and legal material, so it is possible to cover them with your cabling service provider.